-The rumor: With just over a month to go before the iPhone 7 is set to ship, production is ramping up for Apple’s upcoming smartphone.
+The rumor: With the iPhone 7 getting ready to ship, production is ramping up for Apple’s upcoming smartphone.
 And new leaked documents from the production supply chain seem to confirm what we’ve speculated all along.
 In terms of hardware, the iPhone 7 will be near-identical to the iPhone 6s, except it will have a redesigned antenna lines, better alignment of the dual-camera, no headphone jack, and a second speaker.
 The internal documentation was first published by NowhereElse and reported by BGR.

 Plausible?
-The fact that we’ve heard about all these minor changes before, and that they keep surfacing like whack-a-mole seems to suggest that the iPhone 7 is not going to be anywhere close to a mystery when Apple unveils it next month.
-All the changes that were outlined in the internal docs were also corroborated by Bloomberg’s Mark Gurman last week, adding credibility to the leaks.
+The fact that we’ve heard about all these minor changes before, and that they keep surfacing like whack-a-mole seems to suggest that the iPhone 7 is not going to be anywhere close to a mystery when Apple unveils it next week.
+All the changes that were outlined in the internal docs were also corroborated by Bloomberg’s Mark Gurman, adding credibility to the leaks.
 The only thing left to decipher is whether the iPhone 7 Plus will sport any major difference, or if we’re going to get a third iPhone 7 Pro.

 Mark your calendar for Sept.
 7?

 The rumor: The iPhone 7 will be announced at a Sept.
 7 event, Bloomberg reports.
 Fitting, no?
 Apple usually schedules its events on Tuesdays, but given that Labor Day this year falls on Monday, Sept.
 5, a Wednesday announcement would make sense.